 Machines at Work by Byron Barton is a bold and bright book that is perfect for toddlers who are obsessed with construction vehicles.
 The text is brief but effective.
 My son loved this book as an infant and at 2 still enjoys reading it, aw well as counting the workers and trucks on each page.

 Dig Dig Digging by Margaret Mayo is one of the few books we have that we have bought twice.
-Our first copy was so well loved that we knew when it could not be read anymore that it would be immediately replaced.
-This book is imbedded in my brain ( and heart) because both my children have gone through a phase where it’s their absolute favorite.
-The book takes readers through different vehicles like firetrucks, rescue helicopters and of course bulldozers.
+Our first copy was so well-loved that we knew when it could not be read anymore that it would be immediately replaced.
+This book is embedded in my brain ( and heart) because both my children have gone through a phase where it’s their absolute favorite.
+The book takes readers through different vehicles like fire trucks, rescue helicopters, and of course bulldozers.
 The text is repetitive and will get stuck in your head for days but it’s OK because your kids will recite it along with you.

 Dazzling Diggers (Amazing Machines) by Tony Mitton is part of the Amazing Machines series of books that are favorites of both my kids.
 Now my son reads them to my daughter and yes my heart bursts when he reads to her and it makes me completely forget when he tackles her.
 The book themselves are little gems.
 This one talks about diggers and bulldozers with absolutely fantastic rhymes.
 What amazes me about this book is that your child will actually come away having learned something substantial about the vehicles in it at the same time as loving the brilliant rhyming text.
 Must read for construction vehicle fans.